 Of course, these are also very human qualities.
 Increasingly connected in the digital world, humans may not feel as connected to each-other in real life.
 In some subconscious way, the desire for handmade objects may be a response to this.
 When holding something which has been entirely made by hand a direct link is established between yourself and the person who made that object.
 The product you hold in your hands, has been held in theirs.
 In a way no factory made product can, handmade objects remind us of our shared humanity.

 This is not the first time craftsmanship in Europe has experienced a renaissance.
 The first Arts and Crafts movement began way back in the middle of the 19th century.
 Much like today, the first Crafts movement was a response to a rapidly changing world.
 As Britain industrialised, handmade objects became increasingly replaced by machine-made items.

 It was a change which provoked great worry. ‘’To banish imperfection’’ said John Ruskin ‘’is to destroy imperfection, to check exertion, to paralyse vitality’’.
 The digitisation of our world is posing similar questions today, and the response is very similar.
-The human ‘vitality’ Ruskin talks about has remained a precious commodity, and likely always will.
-The search for it in our objects isn’t simply a hipster trend.
+The human ‘vitality’ Ruskin talks about has remained a precious commodity, and likely always will be.
+The search for the human touch in our objects isn’t a hipster trend.
 Handmade is not a fashion like a big bushy beard, a fixie bikes, or quinoa, its a basic human impulse, and it’s here to stay.